Harak Singh Rawat

 Dr. Harak Singh Rawat (born 15 December 1960) is a prominent political leader of the Uttarakhand state in India.
 He is a member of Indian National Congress after being expelled from the BJP in 2022.
-After joining Congress he negotiated an MLA ticket for his daughter in law, Anukriti Gusain, from Congress party and worked as a star campaigner in 2022 Uttarakhand General Elections.
-He became the youngest Minister of Uttar Pradesh State in the year 1991 and also won assembly election from Pauri.
+He became the youngest Minister of Uttar Pradesh State in the year 1991 and also won assembly election from Pauri as a member of the Bharatiya Janata Party.
 He has also won as an MLA from Rudraprayag, Lansdowne and Kotdwar and is one of the few leaders in the state with a wide appeal in a large area.
-He was the candidate of Indian National Congress from Garhwal in 2014 Indian general election.
-He was expelled from BJP and the Cabinet led by Pushkar Singh Dhami stating that he has indulged in anti-party activities and he is demanding ticket for his daughter in law (Anukriti) as well for the Uttarakhand Assembly Elections 2022.
+He unsuccessfully contested as a candidate of Indian National Congress from Garhwal in 2014 Indian general election.
+He was expelled from BJP and the Cabinet led by Pushkar Singh Dhami stating that he has indulged in anti-party activities as he was demanding ticket for the Uttarakhand Assembly Elections 2022.
 He later joined Congress in the presence of former Uttarakhand CM Harish Rawat.

 Early life and education

 Rawat completed postgraduate work in arts in 1984 and earned his Doctor of Philosophy in Military Science from Hemwati Nandan Bahuguna Garhwal University, Srinagar, Uttarakhand in 1996.

-He has been also linked with many women, apart from his legal wife.
-This includes one Sonia Anand, who has publicly claimed that he is father of her children.
-He was also an accused in the Jenny rape case in early 2000s.